apache/echarts-doc/en/option-gl/series/graphGL.md

 # series.graphGL(Object)

-Uses WebGL to drawn the relational chart，support the layout and rendering of large-scale network/relational data.
+Uses WebGL to drawn the relational chart, support the layout and rendering of large-scale network/relational data.

 ## type(string) = 'graphGL'